 Fill out the rest of your income tax return according to your personal circumstances.

 The Japanese tax year runs from January 1 to December 31 every year.
 Taxpayers can file their crypto taxes from 16 February to 15 March.

-Crypto tax reporting is fairly new, and a road less travelled for most accountants.
+Crypto tax reporting is fairly new, and a road less traveled for most accountants.
 That doesn't mean Japan's NTA is going to cut you any slack.
-Here are 4 ways you can tackle your crypto taxes and keep in the taxman's good books.
+Here are 4 ways you can tackle your crypto taxes and stay in the taxman's good books.
 We'll start with the easiest and most accurate method first.

 Now that you know how to go about calculating and submitting your taxes, let's explore Japan's crypto tax rules in more detail.
 Here's a breakdown of the most common crypto scenarios and the tax liability they trigger: